 Adzenys ER may be habit-forming.
-Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-Keep the medication in a place where others cannot get to it.
-Selling or giving away Adzenys ER is against the law.
+Misuse can cause addiction, overdose, or death.
+Keep the medicine where others cannot get to it.
+Selling or giving away this medicine is against the law.

 Store at room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 Keep your medicine in a place where no one can use it improperly.